15 Months Old Baby Food Chart

 4. Roasted Green Beans

-Do away with the usual boring snacks and add a great flavour to this healthy option that will make your child fall in love with greens.
+Do away with the usual boring snacks and add a great flavour to this healthy option to make your child love greens.

 Ingredients